qcode-software/qcode-tcl/doc/tutorial-3-the-database.md

 > qc::db_init
 ```

-The final command should return nothing indicating that the data structure has been successfully set up.
+The final command should return a empty string indicating that the data structure has been successfully set up.

 You may receive an error message from the module PgCrypto stating that the database user "www-data" is not superuser.